midnight-baker/scrollable_titled_image_cards/README.md

 ```

 ## Usage
-ParallaxCards is a Stateless Widget which you can include in your widget tree.
-You can use it either vertically or horizontally by overriding the scrollDirection property:
+ScrollableTitledImageCards is a Stateless Widget which you can include in your widget tree.
+You can use it either vertically or horizontally by overriding the scrollDirection property (scrollDirection = Axis.vertical by default).
+The clickable overlays within ScrollableTitledImageCards are Stateful Widgets.
+Check the examples and lib/src/clickable_overlays for the specifics on clickable overlays and how to customize them.

 ### Horizontal scroll view
 ```